-- Biorenewable Resources: Engineering New Products from Agriculture.
+- 1. Biorenewable Resources: Engineering New Products from Agriculture.
 Robert C. Brown.
-Wiley-Blackwell Publishing (2003). - 2.
-Anaerobic Biotechnology for Bioenergy Production: Principles and Applications.
+Wiley-Blackwell Publishing (2003). - Anaerobic Biotechnology for Bioenergy Production: Principles and Applications.
 Samir K. Khanal.
 Wiley-Blackwell (2008).

-At the end of the course the students will be able to describe:
+Students will be able to describe:

-- How petroleum and bio-based fuels affect the global carbon cycle - Advancement of integrated technologies for the production of lingo cellulosic derived biofuel
+• How petroleum and bio-based fuels affect the global carbon cycle

-- The attributes of biofuels that make them suitable as a fuel for a specific application.
+- Advancement of integrated technologies for the production of lingo cellulosic derived biofuel - The attributes of biofuels that make them suitable as a fuel for a specific application.
 Limitations of biofuels - Global impacts of biofuels on food and energy supplies - Technological advances and challenges to be overcome for wide-scale biofuel adoption